Learn to Sing - II

 By the end of the course students will be expected to:

-3. use the techniques they have learnt to prepare new repertoire.
+• use the vocal techniques they have learnt to realise the interpretation in performance.

 Assessment methods

 Assessment will be through completion of a formative piece of work and an assessed performance.
-Since this class is for all standards of singer, the assessment of performance will be very much based upon progress during the course rather than the student's absolute standard and, particularly, upon the degree to which they have absorbed the practice techniques studied during the course.
+Since this class is for all standards of singer above beginner-level, the assessment of performance will be very much based upon progress during the course rather than the student's absolute standard and, particularly, upon the degree to which they have absorbed the practice techniques studied during the course.

 Students must submit a completed Declaration of Authorship form at the end of term when submitting your final piece of work.
 CATS points cannot be awarded without the aforementioned form - Declaration of Authorship form